 The Texas MBA program is recognized for its collaborative environment.
-Before classes even begin, students connect at their Austin Intensive - a week-long seminar based in Austin.
-During the school year you'll connect with your classmates on a plethora of projects and travel with them on a Global Study Tour
+Before classes even begin, students connect at their first Austin Intensive Seminar - a week-long event held on The University of Texas at Austin campus.
+During the school year you'll connect with your classmates on a plethora of projects as well as travel with them during your Directed Studies in Global Management course.

 Classes are held on alternating weekends at the University of Texas Southwestern Medical Center, which boasts exceptional classroom facilities, lounges, study space, parking, and dining areas.
 The location gives students an ideal environment for knowledge sharing, studying, and networking, allowing you to maximize your experience in the program.

-While optional, all incoming students are strongly encouraged to participate in the residency program during their first year in the program.
+All students are required to participate in the residency program on class weekends during the first semester and on select residency weekends (3-day class weekends held approximately once per semester) in subsequent semesters.
+For the remainder of the program, this component is optional.
 Former students have found the residency program greatly enhances their experience in the program.
 It cuts down on commute time, fosters a more immersive environment, and creates additional opportunities to network with faculty and classmates.
-Our hotel in Dallas is Rosewood Crescent Hotel.
+Our hotel in Dallas is the Rosewood Crescent Hotel.

-An integral part of the overall academic experience is assignment to a study group of four to six students within the cohort.
-These teams facilitate cross-functional and cooperative problem solving, while bringing together managers from a diverse mixture of backgrounds, functional expertise, cultures, undergraduate education, and industry expertise.
-The curriculum is designed to encourage students to learn as much from each other as their coursework and professors.
-Groups are assigned by the program staff for the first semester and students can change groups and self-select for the remainder of the semesters.
+An integral part of the overall academic experience is your study group assignment within the cohort.
+These teams of four to six students facilitate cross-functional and cooperative problem solving, while bringing together managers from a diverse mixture of backgrounds, functions, industries, cultures, and undergraduate education.

-The intent of the mentor program is to foster relationships between classes by providing incoming students with a current student contact they can seek for questions, guidance and advice regarding their first year in the MBA journey.
-All students will be assigned a peer mentor prior to the Austin Intensive week.
-Mentors are encouraged to contact their mentees and student pairs are encouraged to meet as needed during the year and hopefully beyond as alums.
+The intent of the mentor program is to foster relationships between classes by providing incoming students with a peer mentor from the previous year's class who can answer questions, provide guidance, and offer advice regarding their first year in the MBA journey.
+All students will be assigned a peer mentor prior to the first Austin Intensive Seminar.